Questioning the Messages We Are Fed

 - Avoid dieting through set foods and restrictive eating

-- Being mindful while experimenting with small, simple changes will be helpful in this process
+- Being mindful while experimenting with small, simple changes

 Check out our Eating Well & Feeling Healthy article for more information.